czabatta/SOC-simulator/README.md

 ![Splunk enterpriseCapture](https://github.com/user-attachments/assets/0c271c6f-5790-4fa4-8dee-b7c302ab0f16)

-The orginal email had no attachments and I found no response to the orginal email by the recipient.
+The orginal email had no attachments and I found no replies by the recipient.
 I assigned this alert a False positive and wrote the following Case Report:

 Investigation Details: